Indian Names Used In Sports/Mascots Chronology

 The Nepean Redskins, an Ontario football team, announced that it will no longer use the nickname ‘Redskins’ after the end of the current football season.
 Ottawa musician Ian Campeau, an Ojibway native, had filed a complaint in the Ontario Human Rights Tribunal asking Canada’s National Capital Amateur Football Association to change the name of the team.
 Nepean is a city located close to Ottawa, the Canadian capital.

-The U.S. Patent and Trademark office denied a company’s request to sell pork rinds with the name “Redskins” under trademark laws becuase the term is ” a derogatory slang word.”
+In January the U.S. Patent and Trademark office denied a company’s request to sell pork rinds with the name “Redskins” under trademark laws becuase the term is ” a derogatory slang word.”

 Sources: American Indian Sport Team Mascots / Aistm.org